 Product distribution in Canada is made through direct shipments to certain customers, as well as to national and regional third party distributors.
-Saputo has also developed a nation-wide distribution network for its dairy operations, comprised of 27 distribution centres and warehouses and over 800 distribution routes located across Canada.
-Product distribution by the Bakery Division is made through its direct-to-store delivery distribution network in Eastern Canada and through warehouses in Western Canada and the US.
+Saputo has also developed a nation-wide distribution network for its dairy operations, comprised of 29 distribution centres and warehouses and approximately 875 distribution routes located across Canada.